 -

-The Shrine of Fatima preserves the memory of the event and the message of Fatima.
-It is dedicated to studying and spreading this message, serving as a means of evangelization in Portugal and around the world.
+The Shrine of Fátima preserves the memory of the event and the message of Fátima.
+It is tasked with studying and spreading this message, serving as a means of evangelization in Portugal and around the world.

-The Shrine of Fatima is, by the expressed will of the Apostolic See, a National Shrine.
+The Shrine of Fátima is designated as a National Shrine by the express will of the Apostolic See.

 - Batalha Monastery - Visit the church of the Batalha Monastery and explore the exterior of the Monastery

-- Forte de Sao Miguel - The construction of this Mannerist-style monument began during the reign of D. Sebastião in 1577, with the aim of defending the cove from attacks by Algerian, Moroccan, Dutch, and Norman pirates who targeted the Atlantic coast.
+- Forte de São Miguel - The construction of this Mannerist-style monument began during the reign of King D. Sebastião in 1577, with the aim of defending the cove from attacks by Algerian, Moroccan, Dutch, and Norman pirates who targeted the Atlantic coast.
 In 1644, due to its strategic position, King D. João IV, known as the Restorer, ordered its renovation and expansion.
-As a vigilant guardian of the fortress, S. Miguel Archangel, the patron of many sanctuaries typically built in elevated locations, was chosen.
-On the façade of the fort, at the entrance portal, D. João IV placed a limestone image of San Miguel Arcanjo, with the inscription “ELREY DOM JUAN-1644,” marking the year of its construction.
+As the vigilant guardian of the fortress, St. Michael the Archangel, patron of many sanctuaries typically built in elevated locations, was chosen.
+On the fort’s façade, at the entrance portal, King D. João IV placed a limestone image of St. Michael the Archangel, with the inscription “ELREY DOM JUAN-1644,” marking the year of its construction.

 Located close to the capital and situated on a high point near the Atlantic coast, Óbidos held strategic importance in the region.
-Already inhabited before the Romans arrived on the Iberian Peninsula, the village gained prosperity when it was chosen by the royal family.
-Since King D. Dinis gifted it to his wife D. Isabel in the 13th century, it belonged to the House of the Queens, who, throughout various dynasties, enhanced and enriched it.
+It was already inhabited before the Romans arrived on the Iberian Peninsula, and the village gained prosperity when it was chosen by the royal family.
+Since King D. Dinis gifted it to his wife, Queen D. Isabel, in the 13th century, it has belonged to the House of the Queens, who, over various dynasties, have enhanced and enriched it.
 This is one of the main reasons for the abundance of churches in this small town.

-Within its walls, visitors find a well-preserved castle and a maze of streets and white houses that captivate anyone who strolls through them.
-Among Manueline porticoes, flower-adorned windows, and small openings, there are numerous reasons to visit, showcasing excellent examples of the religious and civil architecture from the village’s golden age.
+Within its walls, visitors will find a well-preserved castle and a maze of streets and white houses that captivate anyone who strolls through them.
+Among Manueline porticoes, flower-adorned windows, and small openings, there are numerous reasons to visit, showcasing excellent examples of the village’s religious and civil architecture from its golden age.

 - Transportation in air-conditioned vehicle